pauldambra/pauldambra.github.io/_posts/2014-06-11-On-Page-Editing-Is-The-Future.md

 }(window.omniclopse = window.omniclopse || {}, $));
 ```

 So here the page object expected by the server is gathered from the page and PUT using `$.ajax`.
-This bit of code is bound directly to the Home page at the moment but that's easily remedied when necessary.
+This bit of code is bound directly to the Home page at the moment but that can be remedied when necessary.

 An addMessage function shows a bootstrap alert to keep the user informed of what is happening.
 This is a pretty dull piece of code!